 12 AN/ALE-20 infrared flare dispensers and eight launchers for the AN/ALE-24 chaff dispenser are fitted.

-Under the nose section are the steerable chin turrets for the AN/ASQ-151 electro-optical viewing system (EVS), which consists of the Raytheon AN/AAQ-6 forward-looking infrared (FLIR) in the starboard turret and Northrop Grumman AN/AVQ-22 low-light-level television camera (LLTV) in the port turret.
+Under the nose section, there are the steerable chin turrets for the AN/ASQ-151 electro-optical viewing system (EVS), which consist of the Raytheon AN/AAQ-6 forward-looking infrared (FLIR) in the starboard turret and Northrop Grumman AN/AVQ-22 low-light-level television camera (LLTV) in the port turret.

 The images from the EVS are displayed on monochrome screens on the flight deck and on the lower deck.

 The AN/ASQ-176 offensive avionics system (OAS) includes a Northrop Grumman strategic radar, Honeywell radar altimeter, Smiths attitude heading and reference system, Tercom terrain comparison, Teledyne Ryan Doppler navigation radar, Honeywell AN/ASN-131 inertial navigation system and IBM / Raytheon AN/ASQ-38 bombing and navigation system.

 In January 2000, Boeing received a $108m contract from the US Air Force to upgrade the OAS.
 The B-52 avionics midlife improvement (AMI) programme replaces the INS with the SNU-84 INS and provides open-architecture avionics computers with faster processors and with a new data transfer system.

 Flight testing of the AMI began in December 2002 and more than 20 AMI kits were delivered to the USAF for installation by field teams.